Same-sex marriage in Aruba, Curaçao and Sint Maarten: Same-sex marriage

+Background and summary

 Aruba, Curaçao and Sint Maarten have separate civil codes from the Netherlands proper.
 As the civil codes did not mention same-sex marriage, several court cases had given information on the status of same-sex marriages in the three islands.
-Before the dissolution of the Netherlands Antilles, Curaçao and Sint Maarten were part of the latter country, and as such their civil codes are based on the Civil Code of the Netherlands Antilles.
+Before the dissolution of the Netherlands Antilles, Curaçao and Sint Maarten were part of the former country, and as such their civil codes are based on the Civil Code of the Netherlands Antilles.
 Marriage licenses and other documents regarding civil status from elsewhere in the Kingdom—including the European and Caribbean parts of the country of the Netherlands—must be accepted by these constituent countries as a result of Article 40 of the Charter for the Kingdom of the Netherlands, and therefore registration of a same-sex marriage from the Netherlands is possible in all countries.
 In July 2024, the Supreme Court legalized same-sex marriage in Aruba and Curaçao.
 Sint Maarten does not perform same-sex marriages but registers marriages performed in the other parts of the Kingdom.
 However, acceptance and registration of a same-sex marriage does not mean automatic equal treatment: if a facility (e.g. social benefits) is only open to married couples, this applies in certain cases only to heterosexual couples.
 When a facility, however, is also open to non-married couples, then same-sex couples have to be included based on non-discrimination rules.